"You know why they call him 'Savage

 .
 So I have my two biggest, toughest guys -- Joe Park and Ramon Tunizzi -- take him outside.
 There's a cliff

 fifty yards past the house, a long drop.
 I tell them, 'work this guy over good, then toss him.'
-And remember, Savage ain't a big guy, maybe five-four, skinny like a crazy crackhead.
+And remember, Savage ain't a big guy, maybe five-five, skinny like a crazy crackhead.
 So out they go, my guys in their winter coats, dragging Savage, stark naked.
 Soon, we heard screams, figured it was them beating

 on the bastard